 The General Clinical Research Unit (GCRU) provides resources to faculty at the Boston University Medical Center, including a controlled and optimal setting for clinical investigators, career development programs, and training for health professionals.
-It is part of a national network of 60 centers that offer an infrastructure and clinical investigation resources.
+The GCRU is currently the setting for over 50 different active protocols, it is also part of a national network of 62 centers that offer infrastructure and clinical investigation resources.
+Examples of resources provided by the GCRU include:

 - The ability to conduct pharmacokinetic studies in a controlled environment with both adult and pediatric inpatients and outpatients

-- Resources for timed collection of specimens and repetitive tests (e.g. polysomnography, stress tests, bone density, etc.)
+- Resources for timed collection of specimens and other specialized testing (bone density, CT scan etc.)

 - A private environment to explore patterns of behavior